 Tips for Selecting an ERP System

-1. Outline Specific Benefits Your Company Wants to Realize
+1. Outline Specific Benefits Your Organization Wants to Realize

-ERP projects often deliver minimal ERP business benefits because they are not aligned with the company’s strategic goals.
-This is because clearly defined goals help you evaluate software based on its functional fit.
+ERP projects often deliver minimal benefits because they are not aligned with the organization’s strategic goals.
+We recommend clearly defining your goals so you can evaluate software based on its ability to support these goals.

-It’s important to find customer relationship management (CRM) functionality that improves the customer experience.
-If you’re determining what CRM functionality your company needs, you may find our ERP vs. CRM blog post helpful.
+(It’s important to find customer relationship management (CRM) functionality that improves the customer experience.
+If you’re determining what CRM functionality and reporting capabilities your organization needs, you may find our ERP vs. CRM blog post helpful.)

 2. Understand ERP Market Lingo

-Another niche application example, besides RPA, that many small to mid-sized companies benefit from is specialized cash applications.
-These applications can automate financial management processes, like the process of receiving a payment from a customer, applying it to the most recent invoice, entering it into the system and processing checks for validation.
-These applications are designed to learn and improve overtime.
+Another type of niche application, besides RPA, that many small to mid-sized organizations implement is specialized cash applications.
+These applications can automate financial management processes, like the process of receiving a payment from a customer, applying it to the most recent invoice, entering it into the system, and processing checks for validation.
+These applications are designed to learn and improve over time.

-While AI is exciting, it’s not right for every company.
-We recommend only implementing the technology that aligns with our short-and long-term enterprise strategy.
+While AI is exciting, it’s not right for every organization.
+We recommend only implementing the technology that aligns with your short-and long-term organizational strategy.

 3. Seek External Guidance and Support

-Many companies face resource constraints when building an ERP project team to assist with ERP selection.
+Many organizations face resource constraints when building an ERP project team to assist with software selection.
 There are several ways to address this challenge depending on your unique situation:

-- If your company doesn’t have sophisticated internal IT resources, consider hiring external IT resources.
+- If your organization doesn’t have sophisticated internal IT resources, consider hiring external IT resources.

-- If your company already has sufficient internal IT resources, focus on backfilling these roles with temporary contractors.
+- If your organization already has sufficient internal IT resources, focus on backfilling these roles with temporary contractors.

-- If your company has identified an ideal ERP project manager but he is having difficulty balancing his day job with the ERP project, you may want to backfill his previous role.
+- If your organization has identified an ideal ERP project manager, but he/she is having difficulty balancing their day job with the project, you may want to backfill their day job.
 Strong ERP project management is important, and an internal project manager has the intel necessary to make difficult decisions when your team faces challenges.

-- If your company lacks ERP selection experience, then hiring an ERP consultant is beneficial.
-They have lessons learned from implementing ERP systems for companies across a variety of industries.
+- If your organization lacks ERP selection experience, then hiring an ERP consultant is beneficial.
+They have lessons learned from implementing ERP systems for organizations across a variety of industries.

-These tips are only a few of the secrets to selecting the right ERP system.
+These tips along with our top 10 ERP comparison are only the starting point to selecting the right ERP system.
 More ERP selection tips can be found in our ERP Selection Guide.

-Your company ultimately needs to decide what section criteria are most important, then narrow down your options based on these criteria.
+Your organization ultimately needs to decide what section criteria are most important, then narrow down your options based on these criteria.
 This may or may not lead you to consider one of the top ERP systems from this year’s list.
-No matter which systems you’re evaluating, the ERP selection advice in this blog post and our report is essential for finding a solution that supports your organizational goals.

-Panorama’s ERP consultants have helped hundreds of companies select the right ERP system and develop an effective ERP project plan.
-Request a free consultation below and be sure to download our 2020 Top 10 ERP Vendors Report for vendor details and ERP selection advice.
+Panorama’s ERP consultants have helped hundreds of organizations select the right ERP system and develop an effective ERP project plan.
+Contact us below and be sure to download our 2022 Top 10 ERP Systems Report.